sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 .. _section-docstrings:

-Documentation strings
+Documentation Strings
 =====================

-Docstring markup with ReST and Sphinx
+Docstring Markup With ReST and Sphinx
 -------------------------------------

 **Every** function must have a docstring that includes the following